AnarresNative/AnarresNative/README.md

 - 👋 Hi, I’m @AnarresNative
-- 👀 I’m interested in Cybersecurity, Networking and low-level coding primarily based around Python, GO and C++
+- 👀 I’m interested in Cybersecurity, Networking and programming primarily based around Python, GO and C++
 - 📫 How to reach me https://www.linkedin.com/in/louis-debnam/

 <!---